Overview

 Kernel Deep-Dive

-Alfred Linux 4.0 RC8 ships Linux kernel 7.0.0-rc7, custom-compiled from Linus Torvalds' mainline source tree.
+Alfred Linux 7.77 GA ships Linux kernel 7.0.1, custom-compiled from Linus Torvalds' mainline source tree.
 This makes Alfred Linux the first operating system distribution in the world to ship kernel 7.
-Released by Torvalds on April 5, 2026, kernel 7.0 is the first major version bump since 6.0 (October 2022).
+Kernel 7.0 was released by Torvalds on April 5, 2026 (first major version bump since 6.0 in October 2022); 7.0.1 is the first stable point release.

 7 = major version (first since 6.0 in Oct 2022)